albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/readme.md

 Learn how to start processing sensor data collected from your device using Azure Functions.

-This scenario is divided into the following steps:
+This scenario is divided into the following labs:

 1. [Set up a notification system](Alarm_system/readme.md)